mc-carlessi/mysql-js-workshop/js-programming/js-programming.md

 # MYSQL JAVASCRIPT STORED PROGRAMMING

 ## Introduction
-JavaScript stored programs can be used together with other user-created and MySQL-native stored programs (subject to some limitations described in teh manual), as well as with MySQL system and user variables.
+JavaScript stored programs can be used together with other user-created and MySQL-native stored programs (subject to some limitations described in the manual), as well as with MySQL system and user variables.

 Goal:
 - Create Javascript stored procedures